hugobertoldi/Control-Break-in-C/README.md

 # Break-Control-in-C
-How to do a break control in C with a binary file / Como hacer un corte de control en C con una archivo binario .
+How to do a break control in C with a binary file / Como hacer un corte de control en C con una archivo binario

-Basically, this is what the binary file has in it:
+Basically, this is what the binary file has in it
-En resumen, esto es lo que el archivo binario tiene escrito:
+En resumen, esto es lo que el archivo binario tiene escrito
-.

 State             City             Tax
-.

 Corrientes        1                35
 Corrientes        1                13
 Corrientes        2                36